RandyPatterson/AOAI_Student/Challenge-00.md

 ## Success Criteria

-To complete this challenge successfully, you should be able to:

 ### If using GitHub CodeSpaces

 - Verify you have the following files & folders available in the CodeSpaces: